 - Corticosteroids - In most cases a course of steroids will be offered first.
 This will aim to reduce inflammation.
-While this type of medication is very useful for reducing inflammation, there are common and significant side effects such as; weight gain, swelling of the face, increased risk of infection.
+While this type of medication is very useful for reducing inflammation, there are common and significant side effects such as: weight gain, swelling of the face and increased risk of infection.
 It is important to remember that you will only be prescribed this medication if the potential benefits outweigh possible side effects.

 - Immunosuppressants - A type of medication designed to suppress or reduce the strength of your immune system.
 This form of treatment is not suitable for everyone and regular blood tests are required to monitor whether there are any side effects from taking the drugs.

-If your Crohn’s Disease is considered severe you may be advised to try biological therapies.
+If your Crohn’s Disease is considered severe, you may be advised to try biological therapies.
 These are a form of very strong medication which are created using naturally occurring biological substances, such as antibodies and enzymes.
-The biological therapies approved for use in the UK will require being administered either intravenously (IV - through a needle inserted into a vein in your arm) or by an injection into your arm.
-Your doctor or consultant will talk to you more about this type of treatment should he/she decide it is necessary for you.
+The biological therapies approved for use in the UK are administered either intravenously (through a needle inserted into a vein in your arm) or by an injection into your arm.
+Your doctor or consultant will talk to you more about this type of treatment should they decide it is necessary for you.

 - Diarrhoea which contains blood or pus